 Guide to Literary Agents: www.guidetoliteraryagents.com/blog

-Chuck Sambuchino, editor of the GUIDE TO LITERARY AGENTS and CHILDREN’S MARKET books from Writers Digest Media, keeps this great blog where he profiles agents, introduces new agents to the writing community, interviews writers about their agents and otherwise talks about agents!
+Writer’s Digest keeps this great blog where he profiles agents, introduces new agents to the writing community, interviews writers about their agents and otherwise talks about agents!
 It’s a really fun, informative resource.

 Query Tracker: www.querytracker.com